ngarabird/ngarabird.github.io/_pages/cv.md

   * Authored lower-division physics lab manuals backed by physics education research.
   * Corresponded with teaching assistants to document and resolve hardware and software issues.

+**San Bernardino Valley College** | Tutor
+*August 2014 - May 2016*

 Skills
 ======
 * Accordion
 * Making this website

-Service and leadership
+Service and Leadership
 ======
-**Women in Physics at San Diego State University**, President
+**Women in Physics at San Diego State University** | President
 *May 2022 - Present*
 * Provide leadership and direction to organization by planning professional development, social, and outreach events.
 * Designed and performed physics demonstrations for outreach events at local schools.
 * Performed physics deonstrations at the San Diego Festival of Science and Engineering.

+**Naval Medical Center San Diego** | Radiation Safety Volunteer *June 2022 - December 2022*
+* Worked with chief diagnostic medical physicist and radiation safety officers to perform annual surveys of radiographic equipment.
+* Performed acceptance testing on a newly installed digital radiography unit.